couchbase/kv_engine/docs/BinaryProtocol.md

 The `Set Bucket Data Limit Exceeded` command is used to inform memcached that the data limit of the bucket is exceeded and that clients are no longer allowed to store additional data (The same command is also used to clear the setting).
-Once set the clients may only get and delete data.
+Once set, the clients may only get and delete data.
 Note that this setting does NOT affect DCP traffic.

 Request: